 It’s not only in the culture and landscape, there more to Bohol than what meets the eye.
 Mysterious caves such as the ones in Anda, the Danao Adventure Park, kayaking, root, and wall climbing are the many hidden treasures of Bohol which take tourists by surprise on a visit to Bohol.

 Of the countless beaches in Bohol, Panglao stands out as a breathtaking site with white sands and numerous world-class beach resorts.
 Located on the south of Bohol, on this stretch of beaches there’s a lot of activity that one can engage themselves in; dolphin watching, island hopping as well as diving make up the wide choice a tourist is exposed to

 9) The Churches

-Among them are the Church of Our Lady of the Immaculate Conception, the Baclayon Church and the Dauis Church; edifices which exhibit the intense spirituality contained in the island.
+Among them is the Church of Our Lady of the Immaculate Conception, the Baclayon Church, and the Dauis Church; edifices that exhibit the intense spirituality contained in the island.

 10) Fit for all Tastes

 Remember, when driving in Bohol your foreign driver’s license is legal to drive here for 60 days of stay.

 So have a great time in the Philippines, whatever your taste is.